- Marguerite Gaspar, M.S., Director

 “I’m very concerned that my 8th-grade child will not be ready for high school.
 Although she excels at math, her reading comprehension really needs to be targeted for improvement.”

 “I’m interested in having a type of gap year before high school so that my child may focus on interests, build on strengths, and develop the necessary skills to succeed in high school.”

 Today, many 8th-grade students just don’t seem ready for the academic, athletic, or social challenges of high school.
 Often, these students are on the younger end of their cohort and may have demonstrated a lack of maturity in their traditional middle school setting.
 Their

 achievement does not seem to match their innate abilities.

-Enter the concept of the 8th Grade Gap Year: an extra year of 8th grade learning pursued outside of the traditional classroom.
+But, parents often wonder just how to reclass or retain their students.
+Enter the concept of the 8th Grade Gap Year an extra year of 8th-grade learning pursued outside of the traditional classroom.
 During the Gap Year, the student may focus on individual goals and target areas of academic need or excellence while benefiting from the physical and mental maturity that this extra year offers.

 You may expand on the prior year's learning, review and reinforce concepts that were challenging, preview high school level